Shark Navigator Vacuums Review

 There’s only about a 1.5-pound difference between the weight of the ZU561 Navigator Speed and the NV70 XL-Capacity.
 They’re supposed to be the smallest and largest uprights in the Navigator Series, but as you can see it just depends on what you’re looking at.

-Shark’s Lift-Away feature is one of the best design decisions they’ve made.
+Shark Navigator Lift-Away mode is one of the best design decisions they’ve made.
 It’s ubiquitous across all their upright vacuums at this point.
-The Lift-Away feature gives you the same freedom of movement as a handheld vacuum, but you keep the power and capacity of an upright.
+A Lift-Away upright vacuum is portable and versatile, and gives you the same freedom of movement as a handheld vacuum, but you keep the power and capacity of an upright vacuum.

 There are two different versions of the Lift-Away feature.